(2018, Guided by Voices Inc.)

 Coming Back From Now On- 2 Pollard announces the track over more screaming fans sound effects, similarly to that heard on "The Stars Behind Us."
 The song awkwardly transitions between mind-numbing rock tune and near high-kick territory.
 Unfortunately, Pollard's melodies are DOA throughout.

-Foreign Deputies- 3 Haunting guitar and vocal track.
+Foreign Deputies- 4 Haunting guitar and vocal track.
 Sounds as if Pollard sits alone in a dark room, contemplation into unconsciousness taking place.
-Chilling, minute long track.
+Chilling, minute long track that gets better with every spin.

 Cohesive Scoops- 4 One of the Internet exclusive tracks first released to promote these EPs, "Cohesive Scoops" has all the makings of familiar GBV classic-in-the-making.
 A thin line keeps this "really good" tune from becoming a "great" one.
 Pollard's vocals, whether by production or unsteady single take performance, sound off kilter at times.
 The warbled harmonized lead out, though, comes together as trustworthy GBV gold.